Resources For Impacted Businesses

 The EDD has created a centralized COVID-19 resource webpage for both workers and employers impacted by COVID-19.
 Workers experiencing reduced hours, as well as those who must miss work to receive treatment or care for sick family members or children during school closures, will find helpful resources.
 Employers who are experiencing a hardship due to COVID-19 will find helpful resources related to tax relief, such as a 60-day extension to file state payroll reports and deposit payroll taxes, and potential closure or layoffs.

 California Labor & Workforce Development Agency (LWDA)

 LWDA is an executive branch agency that provides leadership to protect and improve the well-being of California’s current and future workforce.
 The agency has created this centralized COVID-19 resource page to help workers, employers, and families access information and assistance.

 Per Cal/OSHA’s Aerosol Transmissible Diseases (ATD) standard (section 5199), employers must protect workers exposed to airborne infectious diseases such as COVID-19.
 CAL/OSHA’s COVID-19 resource page offers guidance to help employers comply with safety requirements and to provide workers with information on how to protect themselves.

 The mission of the California Labor Commissioner’s Office is to ensure a just day’s pay in every workplace in the State and to promote economic justice through robust enforcement of labor law.
 To help employers and employees understand their obligations and rights, the California Labor Commissioner’s Office has created a COVID-19 Guidance and Resources page.

-The CDC has published interim guidance on what is currently known about COVID-19 and how businesses and employers can plan, prepare, and respond to the disease.
-Visit the CDC website to view the guidance for businesses and employers.
+The CDC has published guidance on what is currently known about COVID-19 and how businesses and employers can plan, prepare, and respond to the disease.
+Visit the CDC website to view the guidance for businesses and workplaces.